altruios/namshubettulpa/public/namshubettulpa/chapters/vows.md

 "M::I just see darkness, I don't know."
 *She opened her eyes, and looked to the right: to where Rossin was* "M::How do I know when I've done it?"
-*Rossin gestured for her to close her eyes*
+*Rossin gestured for her to close her eyes.
-*She did*
+She did*
 'R::It will be apparent - just relax and focus.
 Your vision is just part of your brain.
 Lighting up from some chemical signals from your eyes.
 You are focused on that when you see.
 Just - with your eyes close: focus to your right.
 Pivot your attention away from where you see.'
-~Martha tried for a bit~
+~Martha tried for a bit.
-~A few minutes passed~
+A few minutes passed.
-~She was pretty sure she was just trying to look right with her eyes~ ~No matter how she tried she wasn't able to just~ ~Turn her brain like that, was that the best phrase, she wondered~ 'M::Turn my brain....'
+She was pretty sure she was just trying to look right with her eyes.
+No matter how she tried she wasn't able to just...
+Turn her brain like that, was that the best phrase, she wondered~ 'M::Turn my brain....'
-~Eventually - with her eyes closed - she allowed her mind to wander~ ~She was in a motel room trying to look right and~
+~Eventually - with her eyes closed - she allowed her mind to wander.
+She was in a motel room trying to look right and...
-~A flash of white appeared, and was gone~
+A flash of white appeared, and was gone.
-~Just a hair bit out of her vision~
+Just a hair bit out of her vision.
-~It wasn't in front of her eyes but to the right side of her head~ ~And she could see it~
+It wasn't in front of her eyes but to the right side of her head.
+And she could see it.
-~A blinking, white light, rectangular in shape, pulsing evenly~ "M::I think I found something?"
+A blinking, white light, rectangular in shape, pulsing evenly~ "M::I think I found something?"
 }
 {
 "R::What is it?"
 "M::A blinking rectangle."
-~Words underneath the blinking rectangle, as the shape moved to the right~ ~It was a cursor~
+~Words underneath the blinking rectangle, as the shape moved to the right.
+It was a cursor.
-~It continued to the right, then shifted to a new line~ }
+It continued to the right, then shifted to a new line~ }
 {
 `"Hello Martha, say apple."`